Bimota HB1

 Single disc

 Only a few, maybe 10 of the HB1 were built.
 None of them was designed to be street legal, they were all meant to be race bikes.
-The most famous driver was Luigi Anelli, who raced a HB1 in 1973.
+The most famous Final Driver was Luigi Anelli, who raced a HB1 in 1973.
 Today, this is probably the most sought after special framed Honda CB 750 SOHC/4 bike.
 Ceriani front fork, Marzocchi rear dampers, Fontana brakes - Bimota used only the best accessories.